MFerreiras/Algorithms/README.md

 # Algorithms

-Here are all my algorithms solved by some online judges mouth, coj, codeforces and hackerank
+Here are all my algorithms solved by some online judges coj, codeforces and hackerank.